- Written by Dr.Mehmet Demircioglu

 Pattern hair loss usually follows a predictable genetic map.
 The donor area is examined, the recipient area is planned, and the future hair loss pattern is estimated.
 Radiation related hair loss is different because the missing hair sits inside a treated skin field.
 The follicles may be damaged, but the skin, small vessels, nerves, and healing behavior may also be changed.

 I separate this topic from general chemotherapy recovery and hair transplant planning.
-Chemotherapy can cause broad temporary shedding, while scalp radiation can leave a more local and sometimes permanent patch.
-A patient may also have both histories, so the examination has to be specific.
+Chemotherapy can cause broad temporary shedding, while scalp radiation usually affects only the treated field or beam path and can leave a more local patch.
+Some people have both histories, so the examination has to be specific.

 The medical history matters as much as the photo.
-I want to know the diagnosis, the treatment area, the approximate radiation dose when available, the date treatment finished, whether surgery was done in that region, and whether the skin has ever broken down afterward.
+I need to know the diagnosis, the treatment area, the approximate radiation dose when available, the date treatment finished, whether surgery was done in that region, whether oncology follow-up is clear, and whether the skin has ever broken down afterward.

 There is no useful single calendar date that makes every radiated scalp safe.
-A patient who finished treatment recently needs time for oncology follow-up and skin recovery.
-A patient who finished years ago still needs examination if the area is thin, shiny, tight, or numb.
+Recent treatment needs time for oncology follow-up and skin recovery.
+Treatment that ended years ago still needs examination if the area is thin, shiny, tight, numb, or easily irritated.

 For ordinary temporary shedding, the question is often whether the hair cycle has had enough time to recover.
 With radiation, I also ask whether the skin field has remained stable over time.
 Has the patch stopped changing?
 Does the skin tolerate washing, shaving, and light touch?
 Has there been recurrent crusting, ulceration, infection, or pain?

 Stable does not mean the area looks perfect.
 It means the area behaves predictably.
-A scalp that repeatedly breaks down is not ready for recipient incisions, even if the patient has enough donor hair.
+A scalp that repeatedly breaks down is not ready for recipient incisions, even when the donor area looks strong.

 Skin quality decides whether grafts can be placed